prog108/beewareGUI/README.md

                 or for emulets and physical devices(android phones): 'briefcase create android'.
                 After that choose: 'briefcase run (android)'.
 That will execute 'briefcase build (android)' as well.

-?)
                After "briefcase run android" you will be asked 1) Create a new Android emulator if you didn't install one already.
 Third option is that you connect your android phone on usb port of your personal computer.
         On your phone go to SETTINGS, ABOUT PHONE: tap 7 times on version of device and you will enable DEVELOPER'S MODE.
 After that find OPTIONS FOR DEVELOPERS and enable DEBUGGING VIA USB.
         Enable INSTALLATION VIA USB or INSTALLATION  FROM UNKOWN SOURCES(not obligatory on every android to do that).

+11)          'Briefcase package' will create ready project (šta je ovo zapravo?)

+12)              On the beeware tutorial site: for changing the app is enough every time to choose: 'briefcase update' or 'briefcase run update'.
+But that is not enough to update it for android distribution.
+For this purpose you should execute step 9) above.

 IMPORTANT HINTS: